NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/hints.md

 ## Dictionaries

 A dictionary in the Cairo VM is represented by a memory segment.
-This segment is tracked in a DictionaryManager which exists in a scope managed by the ScopeManager.
+This segment is tracked in a `ZeroDictionaryManager` which exists in a scope managed by the `ScopeManager`

+`ZeroDictionaryManager` is a mapping of a segment index to a `ZeroDictionary`.
+There can be different dictionary managers in different scopes.

+`ZeroDictionary` has 3 fields:
+1. `Data`: map storing the (key, value) data pairs of the dictionary.
+2. `DefaultValue`: optional field which holds the default value of a key if it doesn't exist in the `Data` field.
+3. `FreeOffset`: tracks the next free offset in the dictionary segment.

 Dictionary operations in cario are covered in two library files:
 1. [dict.cairo](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/dict.cairo)